-In the year ending 31 August 2023, all Trustees were the Directors of the charitable company (hereafter referred to as Trust) for the purpose of the Companies Act 2006 (as well as other Directors elected to the Board) and Trustees for the purposes of the charity legislation.
-The Trustees and Directors who served during the year and who were in office at the date of the annual report are shown on Page 1.
+In the year ending 31 August 2024, all the Trustees were the Directors of the charitable company (hereafter referred to as Trust) for the purpose of the Companies Act 2006 (as well as other Directors elected to the Board) and Trustees for the purposes of the charity legislation.
+The Trustees and Directors who served during the year and who were in office at the date of the annual report are shown on page 1.

-The Board of Directors of responsible for setting general policy with specific powers in accordance with the Scheme of Government delegated to the Chief Executive Officer / Accounting Officer, Deputy CEO, Local Boards of Governors and the Academy Principals or Heads.
+The Board of Directors are responsible for setting general policy with specific powers in accordance with the Scheme of Government delegated to the Chief Executive/Accounting Officer, Deputy CEO, Local Boards of Governors and the Academy Principals or Heads.

-The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
+The information on governance included here supplements that described in the Trustees' report and in the Statement of trustees' responsibilities.
 The Board of Trustees has formally met 4 times during the year.